Team-HighFive-DECO3500/highfive/docs/Evaluation.md

 4. **Highlights Fairness Perceptions**

-A core design goal is addressing Grudin's disparity problem (Grudin, 1988, 1994) which is about ensuring those who do the work receive recognition.
+One of the design goals is also to address Grudin's disparity problem (Grudin, 1988, 1994) which is about ensuring those who do the work are visible and receive recognition.
 Think aloud captures participants' immediate reactions to fairness mechanisms like tasks UI ("reported by Cora") and visible contribution tracking.
-Their comments reveal whether these features feel motivating, fair, stressful, or potentially divisive.
+Their comments reveal whether these features feel motivating, fair, stressful, or potentially demotivating.

 5. **Identifies Mobile Micro-Interaction Patterns**